click the icon to download

 entrepreneurs, faculty members, and students of CIIT Abbottabad and other universities.

-P. Ahmed discussed in detail the objectives and responsibilities of PQFTL in providing
+P. Ahmed (Former CEO) discussed in detail the objectives and responsibilities of PQFTL in providing

 the Shari’ah compliant solutions for life insurance.
 He also elaborated the possibilities